niekwit/damid-seq/docs/installation.rst

 Snakefetch
 ----------

-The easiest way to obtain the `damid-seq` workflow code is to use `snakefetch <https://pypi.org/project/snakefetch/>`_.
+The easiest way to obtain the `DamMapper` workflow code is to use `snakefetch <https://pypi.org/project/snakefetch/>`_.

 To install snakefetch, run: